 - Form 1099-INT: Interest

 - Form 1099-OID: Original Issue Discount

 - NMWHFIT Additional Income Details: An additional reporting requirement for some ETFs

 Are you wondering why you received a 1099?
 To learn more, please click here.

 If you traded any futures or options on futures then you will receive a Substitute 1099 Statement.
 You can access your futures tax form by logging in to your account at tastyworks and visiting our Tax Center.

 You can view our form guide (PDF) below within this article.
-Or, if you prefer to print it or keep a copy for yourself then click here.
-You can also find a link to download this PDF guide at the bottom of this article.
+Or, you can find a link to download this PDF guide at the bottom of this article.

 We know taxes can be daunting, so we designed a guide that is easy to read and without any tax jargon.
 Chances are, you can find answers to most of your questions or concerns in this guide, but we're always here to help!